What is a 4-bet in poker: how to play and when to bet

 Approximate 3-bet range of a loose-aggressive player on BTN against CO

-• get paid by weaker hands pre-flop
+• get paid by weaker hands on the preflop

-Let's give two specific situations as examples:
+Let's provide two specific situations as examples:

 Conclusion